NoahShomette/bevy_state_curves/README.md

   - Flat state between keyframes, state is always the same as the last keyframe.
 - `PulseCurve<T: PulseKeyFrame>`
   - Keyframes are only valid on the tick that they exist on.

+## Features

+- Serde
+  - Included under the "serde" feature, implements Serialize and Deserialize for all included curve types

 ## Future Plans